Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An organization created an Amazon Elastic File System (Amazon EFS) volume with a file system ID of fs-85ba4Kc. and it is actively used by 10 Amazon EC2 hosts.
 The organization has become concerned that the file system is not encrypted.How can this be resolved?

-- [ ] Enable encryption on each host’s connection to the Amazon EFS volume Each connection must be recreated for encryption to take effect.
+- [ ] Enable encryption on each host's connection to the Amazon EFS volume Each connection must be recreated for encryption to take effect.
 - [ ] Enable encryption on the existing EFS volume by using the AWS Command Line Interface.
-- [ ] Enable encryption on each host’s local drive Restart each host to encrypt the drive.
+- [ ] Enable encryption on each host's local drive Restart each host to encrypt the drive.
 - [x] Enable encryption on a newly created volume and copy all data from the original volume Reconnect each host to the new volume.

 ### While setting up an AWS managed VPN connection, a SysOps administrator creates a customer gateway resource in AWS The customer gateway device resides in a data center with a NAT gateway in front of it.
 What address should be used to create the customer gateway resource?